-The WPS forecast Maue shaped his tweet around Wednesday actually showed a smaller area of extreme rainfall than a forecast graphic he had previously shared, but the newer forecast called for more of North Carolina to see at least 5 inches of rain over the week ahead.
+The WPS forecast Maue shaped his tweet around before the storm actually showed a smaller area of extreme rainfall than a forecast graphic he had previously shared, but the newer forecast called for more of North Carolina to see at least 5 inches of rain over the week ahead.

 The Weather Prediction Center tweeted a version of the same seven-day rainfall forecast.

-The tweet indicated coastal North Carolina could see 20-30 inches of rain with up to 40 inches in isolated areas.
+The forecast indicated coastal North Carolina could see 20-30 inches of rain with up to 40 inches in isolated areas, which proved true in some locations.

 “This rainfall would produce catastrophic flash flooding and significant river flooding,” the WPC tweet said.